VanishedAIR/Cybersecurity-Labs-Writeups/Week-8/Security-Blue-Team/Intro-To-Bash.md

     - They allow for the combination of multiple tools and commands to perform complex tasks efficiently. ✅
     - They prevent errors by managing command dependencies.
     - They increase the security of command executions.

-## For the next 2 modules refer to [Week 9 Security Blue Team Folder](../../Week-9/Security-Blue-Team/Intro-To-Bash.md)